 - Driving without insurance

-- Driving while the license is suspended or revoked
+- Driving with a suspended license or revoked license

-- Numerous traffic tickets in a short period
+- Accruing multiple traffic tickets in a short period

 - Serious at-fault collisions